Explore the Philippines on a 6 Day Dive Safari!

 Cruise with us through the “epicenter” of marine biodiversity on earth, the Visayan Archipelago.
 The islands of Negros, Bohol and Cebu belong to the coral triangle home to more than 12.000 species of fish.
 Join us for a great dive adventure and prepared for great diving, good visibility, colorful corals, schools of fish, large predators, and tiny critters.

 Dive Safari Philippines is the way to go: Within 6 days you will see the best dive spots the region has to offer, including Dauin, Apo Island, Siquijor Island, Balicasag Island, Panglao Island, Sumilon Island, Sunken Island and Pescador Island.
-Even a trip to the Kawasan Waterfalls set in the jungle of Matutinao Nature Park in Cebu is included, with an additional option to visit the Chocolate Hills of Bohol.

 Apo Island is one of the world’s best known community-organized marine sanctuaries, and as such it has been well documented by the global science community.
 At present, the island is home to over 650 documented species of fish and estimated to have over 400 species of corrals.

 On Panglao, the Panglao Marine Biodiversity Project found that Panglao alone has more marine biodiversity than Japan and the Mediterranean Sea.
-For all those who would like to see the Chocolate Hills of Bohol, a day trip can be organized for a surcharge.

 Sumilon Island is all of 24 hectares of luxuriant tropical greens enveloped by an astonishing collection of marine flora and fauna teeming in its lucid and azure waters.